learn-co-curriculum/java-string-manipulation-revisit-lab/README.md

 - Practice using the classes in `java.util.regex`.

+## Introduction

+In this lab, we will practice using the `Pattern` and `Matcher` classes to find patterns in given `String` objects.

+Fork and clone this repository.
+When you do, you will see a `WithoutE` class and a `WithoutETest` for unit testing.

 ## Instructions

 The letter e is the most common letter in the English Dictionary.
 What would the